VlodkoMr/near-river/readme.md

 - `DB_CONNECTION` - Database connection string.
 - `START_BLOCK` - The starting block for the indexer.
 Use "latest" to start from the latest block at launch.
 - `END_BLOCK` - The ending block for the indexer.
 Leave it empty to track all blocks, or set a block number to stop processing before that block.
 - `FILTERED_RECEIVER_IDS` - A comma-separated list of transaction receivers (smart-contract that user call or tx recipient) to filter transactions and receipts.
 Empty string to process all transactions.
 - `FILTERED_METHOD_NAMES` - A comma-separated list of method names to filter receipts.
-Empty string to process all receipts.
+Empty string to store all calls (filter disabled).
-- `MAX_ARGS_LENGTH` - The maximum length of the arguments string to store in the database.
-This helps save disk space by limiting the argument string length.

 ### API environment (api/.env file)

 - `DB_CONNECTION` - Database connection string.
+- `API_SECRET_KEY` - API secret key for authentication.
+Empty string to make the API public.
+- `ENABLE_EVENT_LISTENER` - true or false to enable or disable event listeners.
+- `EVENT_FILTER_SENDER` - Filter events by sender account ID.
+Empty string to process all events.
+In most cases you will need complex rules or logic, this is just for example, customise event listeners in `api/event_subscription_service.py`.
+- `EVENT_FILTER_RECIPIENT` - Filter events by recipient account ID.
+Empty string to process all events.
+- `EVENT_NOTIFICATION_TARGET` - Call smart-contract or make http request.
+For smart-contract use format "some-contract.near|method_name".
+For HTTP call provide URL and method like "https://website.com|POST".
+- `EVENT_NOTIFICATION_ACCOUNT` - NEAR Account private key for event notifications.
+Required for smart-contract calls.

 #### Download AI Models: